Magic square: Middle East, North Africa, Muslim Iberia

-The 11th century saw the finding of several ways to construct simple magic squares for odd and evenly-even orders; the more difficult case of evenly-odd case (n = 4k + 2) was solved by Ibn al-Haytham with k even (c.
+The 11th century saw the finding of several ways to construct simple magic squares for odd and evenly even orders; the more difficult case of oddly even case (n = 4k + 2) was solved by Ibn al-Haytham with k even (c.
 1040), and completely by the beginning of 12th century, if not already in the latter half of the 11th century.
 Around the same time, pandiagonal squares were being constructed.
 Treaties on magic squares were numerous in the 11th and 12th century.
 These later developments tended to be improvements on or simplifications of existing methods.
-From the 13th century on wards, magic squares were increasingly put to occult purposes.
+From the 13th century onwards, magic squares were increasingly put to occult purposes.
 However, much of these later texts written for occult purposes merely depict certain magic squares and mention their attributes, without describing their principle of construction, with only some authors keeping the general theory alive.
 One such occultist was the Algerian Ahmad al-Buni (c.
 1225), who gave general methods on constructing bordered magic squares; some others were the 17th century Egyptian Shabramallisi and the 18th century Nigerian al-Kishnawi.

 The magic square of order three was described as a child-bearing charm since its first literary appearances in the alchemical works of Jābir ibn Hayyān (fl. c.
 721 – c.
-815)Jābir ibn Hayyān, Book of the Scales.
-French translation in: Marcelin Berthelot (1827–1907), Histoire de sciences.
-La chimie au moyen âge, Tom.
-III: L'alchimie arabe.
-Paris, 1893. [rprt..
-Osnabruck: O. Zeller, 1967], pp. 139–162, in particular: pp. 150–151 and al-Ghazālī (1058–1111) and it was preserved in the tradition of the planetary tables.
+815) and al-Ghazālī (1058–1111) and it was preserved in the tradition of the planetary tables.
 The earliest occurrence of the association of seven magic squares to the virtues of the seven heavenly bodies appear in Andalusian scholar Ibn Zarkali's (known as Azarquiel in Europe) (1029–1087) Kitāb tadbīrāt al-kawākib (Book on the Influences of the Planets).
 A century later, the Algerian scholar Ahmad al-Buni attributed mystical properties to magic squares in his highly influential book Shams al-Ma'arif (The Book of the Sun of Gnosis and the Subtleties of Elevated Things), which also describes their construction.
 This tradition about a series of magic squares from order three to nine, which are associated with the seven planets, survives in Greek, Arabic, and Latin versions.
 There are also references to the use of magic squares in astrological calculations, a practice that seems to have originated with the Arabs.